Hui people: Outside mainland China

-A community of Hui migrated to Taiwan after the Communist victory in China.

 In Southeast Asia, presence of Hui Muslims may date back 700 years to the time of Zheng He, who was a Hui.
-Hui also joined the wave of Chinese migrants that peaked between 1875 and 1912.
+Hui people also joined the wave of Chinese migrants that peaked between 1875 and 1912.
 They inhabited Penang, Sabah, Singapore and Pangkor prior to World War II.
 Most were Hokkien-speaking coolies and merchants from Fujian.
 The colonial British welfare system was commissioned according to language groups, so the Hui were classed as Hokkien.
 A small number of Hui may have become assimilated into mainstream Chinese society and local Muslim populations.
 In 1975, five Hui leaders started a campaign to get every clansman to put up a notice listing their ancestors for 40 generations, as a way of reminding them of their origins.
 The exact Hui population is unclear today as many families left Islam before independence.
 In 2000 official census figures gave the number of Muslim Chinese in Malaysia as 57,000 but most were Han converts.
 According to the Malaysian Chinese Muslim Association, the surnames Koay, Ma, Ha, Ta, Sha, Woon, and An (or Ang) may indicate Hui ancestry.

 Saudi Arabia was settled by hundreds of Hui Muslim soldiers under Ma Chengxiang after 1949.
 The Hui General Ma Bufang settled permanently in Mecca in 1961.
 For a while Cairo was the dwelling place of Ma Bukang and Ma Bufang in between the time they were in Saudi Arabia.
 The death of Ma Jiyuan in Jeddah on 27 February 2012 was greeted with sorrow by the Chinese consulate.

 The Panthays in Myanmar and some of the Chin Haw in Thailand are Hui Muslims, while Hui in Central Asia and Russia are called Dungans.